Skip to main content

 30 mentions Positive Neutral Negative

-The game's stability has received mixed reviews, with many players reporting a variety of bugs and glitches, including softlocks and visual issues, particularly after certain gameplay events.
-While some users noted that many bugs have been patched, others still experienced significant problems, such as freezing and game-breaking glitches, especially on specific platforms.
-Overall, while the game is playable and enjoyable for some, its stability issues detract from the experience for many players.
+The game's stability has received mixed reviews, with many players reporting a variety of bugs and glitches, including softlocks and visual issues, particularly on certain platforms.
+While some users noted that many bugs have been patched, others still experienced significant game-breaking glitches that affected their enjoyment.
+Overall, while the game runs well on some systems like the Steam Deck, it remains plagued by stability issues that can detract from the experience.

 • “Runs great on Steam Deck, by the way.”